Damselflies of the Southwest (Zygoptera)

 sizes: small to medium; lengths: 20 - 50 mm

-males: usually blue and black, a few red, yellow, violet; varying degrees of blue on abdomens; clear wings held alongside or over abdomen when perched, small stigmas
+clear wings held alongside or over the abdomen when perched, small stigmas

-females: abdomen more cylindrical; most tan but some blue
+females: abdomen more cylindrical; most tan but some blue or grey/brown or peachy

-habitats: quite variable, still waters, quiet streams
+habitats: quite variable, but usually still waters or quiet streams

 behaviors: wings held closed when perched; low flying

-10 SW genera, totaling 56 species:
+10 SW genera, totaling 66 species:

-American Bluets, Enallagma: most are blue & black patterned; perch on vegetation; wings at rest are held alongside abdomen; tandem oviposit at still water sites
+1. American Bluets, Enallagma: most are blue & black patterned; perch on vegetation; wings at rest are held alongside abdomen; tandem oviposit at still water sites

-2.Eurasian Bluets, Coenagrion: similar to American Bluets, showing more black
+2. Eurasian Bluets, Coenagrion: similar to American Bluets, showing more black

-3. Dancers, Argia: most are blue & black patterned, some are lavendar & black, "dancing" flight; perch on ground and/or rocks with wings held closed above abdomen; tandem oviposit in moving waters; territorial wing clapping; long spines on legs
+3. Dancers, Argia: most are blue & black patterned, some are lavender & black, "dancing" flight; perch on ground and/or rocks with wings held closed above abdomen; tandem oviposit in moving waters; territorial wing clapping; long spines on legs

-4.Painted Damsel, Hesperagrion: one species; red eyespots & 'tail'
+4. Painted Damsel, Hesperagrion: one species; red eyespots & 'tail'

 7. Firetails, Telebasis: red coloring; small & petite